Source code for opendp.typing

 [docs] def set_default_float_type(T: RuntimeTypeDescriptor) -> None: # pragma: no cover """Set the default float type throughout the library.
 This function is particularly useful when building computation chains with constructors.
 When you build a computation chain, any unspecified float types default to this float type.
 The default float type is f64. :params T: must be one of [f32, f64] :type T: :ref:`RuntimeTypeDescriptor` """ equivalence_class = ATOM_EQUIVALENCE_CLASSES[ELEMENTARY_TYPES[float]] T = RuntimeType.parse(T) assert T in equivalence_class, f"T must be a float type in {equivalence_class}" ATOM_EQUIVALENCE_CLASSES[T] = ATOM_EQUIVALENCE_CLASSES.pop(ELEMENTARY_TYPES[float]) # type: ignore[index] ELEMENTARY_TYPES[float] = T # type: ignore[assignment]

-[docs] class RuntimeType(object): """Utility for validating, manipulating, inferring and parsing/normalizing type information. """ origin: str args: List[Union["RuntimeType", str]] def __init__(self, origin, args=None): if not isinstance(origin, str): raise ValueError("origin must be a string", origin) self.origin = origin self.args = args or [] def __eq__(self, other): if isinstance(other, str): other = RuntimeType.parse(other) if not isinstance(other, RuntimeType): return False return self.origin == other.origin and self.args == other.args def __str__(self): result = self.origin or '' if result == 'Tuple': return f'({", ".join(map(str, self.args))})' if self.args: result += f'<{", ".join(map(str, self.args))}>' return result def __hash__(self) -> int: return hash(str(self)) # pragma: no cover
+[docs] class RuntimeType(object): """Utility for validating, manipulating, inferring and parsing/normalizing type information. """ origin: str args: list[Union["RuntimeType", str]] def __init__(self, origin, args=None): if not isinstance(origin, str): raise ValueError("origin must be a string", origin) self.origin = origin self.args = args or [] def __eq__(self, other): if isinstance(other, str): other = RuntimeType.parse(other) if not isinstance(other, RuntimeType): return False return self.origin == other.origin and self.args == other.args def __repr__(self): result = self.origin or '' if result == 'Tuple': return f'({", ".join(map(str, self.args))})' if self.args: result += f'<{", ".join(map(str, self.args))}>' return result def __hash__(self) -> int: return hash(str(self)) # pragma: no cover

-[docs] @classmethod def parse(cls, type_name: RuntimeTypeDescriptor, generics: Optional[List[str]] = None) -> Union["RuntimeType", str]: """Parse type descriptor into a normalized Rust type.
+[docs] @classmethod def parse(cls, type_name: RuntimeTypeDescriptor, generics: Optional[list[str]] = None) -> Union["RuntimeType", str]: """Parse type descriptor into a normalized Rust type.
 Type descriptor may be expressed as: - Python type hints from std typing module - plaintext Rust type strings for setting specific bit depth - Python type class - one of {int, str, float, bool} - tuple of type information - for example: (float, float) :param type_name: type specifier :param generics: For internal use.
-List of type names to consider generic when parsing. :type: List[str] :return: Normalized type.
-If the type has subtypes, returns a RuntimeType, else a str. :rtype: Union["RuntimeType", str] :raises UnknownTypeException: if `type_name` fails to parse :examples: >>> from opendp.typing import RuntimeType, L1Distance >>> RuntimeType.parse(int) 'i32' >>> RuntimeType.parse("i32") 'i32' >>> print(RuntimeType.parse(L1Distance[int])) L1Distance<i32> >>> print(RuntimeType.parse(L1Distance["f32"])) L1Distance<f32> """ generics = generics or [] if isinstance(type_name, RuntimeType): return type_name # parse type hints from the typing module hinted_type = None if sys.version_info >= (3, 8): from typing import _GenericAlias # type: ignore[attr-defined] if isinstance(type_name, _GenericAlias): hinted_type = typing.get_origin(type_name), typing.get_args(type_name) if sys.version_info >= (3, 9): # pragma: no cover from types import GenericAlias if isinstance(type_name, GenericAlias): # type: ignore[attr-defined] hinted_type = type_name.__origin__, type_name.__args__ # type: ignore[attr-defined] # pragma: no cover if hinted_type: origin, args = hinted_type args = [RuntimeType.parse(v, generics=generics) for v in args] or None # type: ignore[assignment] if origin == tuple: origin = 'Tuple' elif origin == list: origin = 'Vec' elif origin == dict: origin = 'HashMap' return RuntimeType(RuntimeType.parse(origin, generics=generics), args) # parse a tuple of types-- (int, "f64"); (List[int], (int, bool)) if isinstance(type_name, tuple): return RuntimeType('Tuple', list(cls.parse(v, generics=generics) for v in type_name)) # parse a string-- "Vec<f32>", if isinstance(type_name, str): if "AllDomain" in type_name: # pragma: no cover import warnings warnings.warn("AllDomain is deprecated.
-Use AtomDomain instead.", DeprecationWarning) type_name = type_name.replace("AllDomain", "AtomDomain") type_name = type_name.strip() if type_name in generics: return GenericType(type_name) if type_name.startswith('(') and type_name.endswith(')'): return RuntimeType('Tuple', cls._parse_args(type_name[1:-1], generics=generics)) start, end = type_name.find('<'), type_name.rfind('>') # attempt to upgrade strings to the metric/measure instance origin = type_name[:start] if 0 < start else type_name closeness: RuntimeType = { # type: ignore[assignment] 'ChangeOneDistance': ChangeOneDistance, 'SymmetricDistance': SymmetricDistance, 'AbsoluteDistance': AbsoluteDistance, 'L1Distance': L1Distance, 'L2Distance': L2Distance, 'MaxDivergence': MaxDivergence, 'SmoothedMaxDivergence': SmoothedMaxDivergence }.get(origin) if closeness is not None: if isinstance(closeness, (SensitivityMetric, PrivacyMeasure)): return closeness[cls._parse_args(type_name[start + 1: end], generics=generics)[0]] return closeness domain = { 'AtomDomain': AtomDomain, 'VectorDomain': VectorDomain, 'MapDomain': MapDomain, 'OptionDomain': OptionDomain, }.get(origin) if domain is not None: return domain[cls._parse_args(type_name[start + 1: end], generics=generics)[0]] if 0 < start < end < len(type_name): return RuntimeType(origin, args=cls._parse_args(type_name[start + 1: end], generics=generics)) if start == end < 0: if type_name == "int": return ELEMENTARY_TYPES[int] if type_name == "float": return ELEMENTARY_TYPES[float] return type_name if isinstance(type_name, Hashable) and type_name in ELEMENTARY_TYPES: return ELEMENTARY_TYPES[type_name] if type_name == tuple: raise UnknownTypeException(f"non-parameterized argument") raise UnknownTypeException(f"unable to parse type: {type_name}")
+List of type names to consider generic when parsing. :type: list[str] :return: Normalized type.
+If the type has subtypes, returns a RuntimeType, else a str. :rtype: Union["RuntimeType", str] :raises UnknownTypeException: if `type_name` fails to parse :examples: >>> import opendp.prelude as dp >>> dp.RuntimeType.parse(int) 'i32' >>> dp.RuntimeType.parse("i32") 'i32' >>> dp.RuntimeType.parse(L1Distance[int]) L1Distance<i32> >>> dp.RuntimeType.parse(L1Distance["f32"]) L1Distance<f32> """ generics = generics or [] if isinstance(type_name, RuntimeType): return type_name # parse type hints from the typing module hinted_type = None if isinstance(type_name, _GenericAlias): hinted_type = typing.get_origin(type_name), typing.get_args(type_name) if isinstance(type_name, GenericAlias): # type: ignore[attr-defined] hinted_type = type_name.__origin__, type_name.__args__ # type: ignore[attr-defined] # pragma: no cover if hinted_type: origin, args = hinted_type args = [RuntimeType.parse(v, generics=generics) for v in args] or None # type: ignore[assignment] if origin == tuple: origin = 'Tuple' elif origin == list: origin = 'Vec' elif origin == dict: origin = 'HashMap' return RuntimeType(RuntimeType.parse(origin, generics=generics), args) # parse a tuple of types-- (int, "f64"); (list[int], (int, bool)) if isinstance(type_name, tuple): return RuntimeType('Tuple', list(cls.parse(v, generics=generics) for v in type_name)) # parse a string-- "Vec<f32>", if isinstance(type_name, str): if "AllDomain" in type_name: # pragma: no cover import warnings warnings.warn("AllDomain is deprecated.
+Use AtomDomain instead.", DeprecationWarning) type_name = type_name.replace("AllDomain", "AtomDomain") type_name = type_name.strip() if type_name in generics: return GenericType(type_name) if type_name.startswith('(') and type_name.endswith(')'): return RuntimeType('Tuple', cls._parse_args(type_name[1:-1], generics=generics)) start, end = type_name.find('<'), type_name.rfind('>') # attempt to upgrade strings to the metric/measure instance origin = type_name[:start] if 0 < start else type_name closeness: RuntimeType = { # type: ignore[assignment] 'ChangeOneDistance': ChangeOneDistance, 'SymmetricDistance': SymmetricDistance, 'AbsoluteDistance': AbsoluteDistance, 'L1Distance': L1Distance, 'L2Distance': L2Distance, 'MaxDivergence': MaxDivergence, 'SmoothedMaxDivergence': SmoothedMaxDivergence }.get(origin) if closeness is not None: if isinstance(closeness, (SensitivityMetric, PrivacyMeasure)): return closeness[cls._parse_args(type_name[start + 1: end], generics=generics)[0]] return closeness domain = { 'AtomDomain': AtomDomain, 'VectorDomain': VectorDomain, 'MapDomain': MapDomain, 'OptionDomain': OptionDomain, }.get(origin) if domain is not None: return domain[cls._parse_args(type_name[start + 1: end], generics=generics)[0]] if 0 < start < end < len(type_name): return RuntimeType(origin, args=cls._parse_args(type_name[start + 1: end], generics=generics)) if start == end < 0: if type_name == "int": return ELEMENTARY_TYPES[int] if type_name == "float": return ELEMENTARY_TYPES[float] return type_name if isinstance(type_name, Hashable) and type_name in ELEMENTARY_TYPES: return ELEMENTARY_TYPES[type_name] if type_name == tuple: raise UnknownTypeException("non-parameterized argument") raise UnknownTypeException(f"unable to parse type: {type_name}")

-@classmethod def _parse_args(cls, args, generics: Optional[List[str]] = None): import re return [cls.parse(v, generics=generics) for v in re.split(r",\s*(?![^()<>]*\))", args)]
+@classmethod def _parse_args(cls, args, generics: Optional[list[str]] = None): import re return [cls.parse(v, generics=generics) for v in re.split(r",\s*(?![^()<>]*\))", args)]

 [docs] @classmethod def infer(cls, public_example: Any, py_object=False) -> Union["RuntimeType", str]: """Infer the normalized type from a public example. :param public_example: data used to infer the type :param py_object: return "ExtrinsicObject" when type not recognized, instead of error :return: Normalized type.
-If the type has subtypes, returns a RuntimeType, else a str. :rtype: Union["RuntimeType", str] :raises UnknownTypeException: if inference fails on `public_example` :examples: >>> from opendp.typing import RuntimeType, L1Distance >>> assert RuntimeType.infer(23) == "i32" >>> assert RuntimeType.infer(12.) == "f64" >>> assert RuntimeType.infer(["A", "B"]) == "Vec<String>" >>> assert RuntimeType.infer((12., True, "A")) == "(f64, bool,String)" # eq doesn't care about whitespace >>> print(RuntimeType.infer([])) Traceback (most recent call last): ... opendp.mod.UnknownTypeException: attempted to create a type_name with an unknown type: cannot infer atomic type when empty """ if type(public_example) in ELEMENTARY_TYPES: return ELEMENTARY_TYPES[type(public_example)] if isinstance(public_example, (Domain, Metric, Measure)): return RuntimeType.parse(public_example.type) # pragma: no cover if isinstance(public_example, tuple): return RuntimeType('Tuple', [cls.infer(e, py_object) for e in public_example]) def infer_homogeneous(value): types = {cls.infer(v, py_object=py_object) for v in value} if len(types) == 0: return UnknownType("cannot infer atomic type when empty") if len(types) == 1: return next(iter(types)) if py_object: # pragma: no cover return "ExtrinsicObject" raise TypeError(f"elements must be homogeneously typed.
+If the type has subtypes, returns a RuntimeType, else a str. :rtype: Union["RuntimeType", str] :raises UnknownTypeException: if inference fails on `public_example` :examples: >>> import opendp.prelude as dp >>> assert dp.RuntimeType.infer(23) == "i32" >>> assert dp.RuntimeType.infer(12.) == "f64" >>> assert dp.RuntimeType.infer(["A", "B"]) == "Vec<String>" >>> assert dp.RuntimeType.infer((12., True, "A")) == "(f64, bool,String)" # eq doesn't care about whitespace >>> print(dp.RuntimeType.infer([])) Traceback (most recent call last): ... opendp.mod.UnknownTypeException: attempted to create a type_name with an unknown type: cannot infer atomic type when empty """ if type(public_example) in ELEMENTARY_TYPES: return ELEMENTARY_TYPES[type(public_example)] if isinstance(public_example, (Domain, Metric, Measure)): return RuntimeType.parse(public_example.type) # pragma: no cover pl = import_optional_dependency("polars", raise_error=False) if pl is not None: if isinstance(public_example, pl.LazyFrame): return LazyFrame if isinstance(public_example, pl.DataFrame): return DataFrame if isinstance(public_example, pl.Series): return Series if isinstance(public_example, pl.Expr): return Expr if isinstance(public_example, tuple): return RuntimeType('Tuple', [cls.infer(e, py_object) for e in public_example]) def infer_homogeneous(value): types = {cls.infer(v, py_object=py_object) for v in value} if len(types) == 0: return UnknownType("cannot infer atomic type when empty") # pragma: no cover if len(types) == 1: return next(iter(types)) if py_object: # pragma: no cover return "ExtrinsicObject" raise TypeError(f"elements must be homogeneously typed.
 Found {types}") if isinstance(public_example, list): return RuntimeType('Vec', [infer_homogeneous(public_example)]) if np is not None and isinstance(public_example, np.ndarray): if public_example.ndim == 0: # pragma: no cover return cls.infer(public_example.item(), py_object) if public_example.ndim == 1: # pragma: no cover inner_type = ELEMENTARY_TYPES.get(public_example.dtype.type) if inner_type is None: raise UnknownTypeException(f"Unknown numpy array dtype: {public_example.dtype.type}") return RuntimeType('Vec', [inner_type]) raise UnknownTypeException("arrays with greater than one axis are not yet supported") if isinstance(public_example, dict): return RuntimeType('HashMap', [ infer_homogeneous(public_example.keys()), infer_homogeneous(public_example.values()) ]) if isinstance(public_example, Measurement): # pragma: no cover return "AnyMeasurementPtr" if isinstance(public_example, Transformation): # pragma: no cover return "AnyTransformationPtr" if public_example is None: # pragma: no cover return RuntimeType('Option', [UnknownType("Constructed Option from a None variant")]) if callable(public_example): # pragma: no cover return "CallbackFn" if py_object: # pragma: no cover return "ExtrinsicObject" raise UnknownTypeException(type(public_example))

-[docs] @classmethod def parse_or_infer( cls, type_name: RuntimeTypeDescriptor | None = None, public_example: Any = None, generics: Optional[List[str]] = None ) -> Union["RuntimeType", str]: """If type_name is supplied, normalize it.
+[docs] @classmethod def parse_or_infer( cls, type_name: RuntimeTypeDescriptor | None = None, public_example: Any = None, generics: Optional[list[str]] = None ) -> Union["RuntimeType", str]: """If type_name is supplied, normalize it.
 Otherwise, infer the normalized type from a public example. :param type_name: type specifier.
 See RuntimeType.parse for documentation on valid inputs :param public_example: data used to infer the type :return: Normalized type.
 If the type has subtypes, returns a RuntimeType, else a str. :rtype: Union["RuntimeType", str] :param generics: For internal use.
-List of type names to consider generic when parsing. :type: List[str] :raises ValueError: if `type_name` fails to parse :raises UnknownTypeException: if inference fails on `public_example` or no args are supplied """ if type_name is not None: return cls.parse(type_name, generics) if public_example is not None: return cls.infer(public_example) raise UnknownTypeException("either type_name or public_example must be passed")
+List of type names to consider generic when parsing. :type: list[str] :raises ValueError: if `type_name` fails to parse :raises UnknownTypeException: if inference fails on `public_example` or no args are supplied """ if type_name is not None: return cls.parse(type_name, generics) if public_example is not None: return cls.infer(public_example) raise UnknownTypeException("either type_name or public_example must be passed")

 [docs] def substitute(self: Union["RuntimeType", str], **kwargs): if isinstance(self, GenericType): return kwargs.get(self.origin, self) if isinstance(self, RuntimeType): return RuntimeType(self.origin, self.args and [RuntimeType.substitute(arg, **kwargs) for arg in self.args]) return self